 Preferred: Meets our standard for annual-fee cash-back cards of at least 2 percent back on all spending OR above 5 percent in at least one bonus category.

-Everyday: Meets our standards for no-annual-fee cash-back cards of at least 1 percent on all spending OR above 3 percent in at least one bonus category.
+Everyday: Meets our standards for no-annual-fee cash-back cards of at least 1 percent on all spending OR at least 3 percent in at least one bonus category.

 |Redemption value: Both cards meet our requirement of a 1-cent-per-point value when it comes to cash-back redemptions.|